 This is the beginning of the eighties and everybody is moving to the beat of Pop music, as the brand-new concept of the music video appears on television for the first time.
-On the other hand, in Dublin, Conor, a teenager with a sensitive heart, is trying to deal with a tense family relationship, reconnect with his older brother, while dealing with the hostile environment of his new public school...
-But then one day, he saw her.
-Tall, with long chestnut hair, a buttery complexion and big, blue eyes, an enigmatically beautiful girl was standing in front of the gate of his school, indolently observing people passing by.
-Who is she and how could a boy ever get noticed by such a distant girl?
-Easy... he would form a band!
-With every lyric Conor writes, the gap narrows and with every song he plays, her heart fills with affection.
-In a sea of opportunities ahead of them, what does the future hold for a love like this?Written by
+However, in Dublin, Conor, a teenager with a sensitive heart, is trying to deal with a tense family relationship, reconnect with his older brother while dealing with the hostile environment in his new public school.
+And then one day, he sees her.
+Tall, with long chestnut hair, a buttery complexion and big, dark eyes; an enigmatically beautiful girl standing in front of his school's gate, indolently observing people passing by.
+But who is she and how could a boy ever get noticed by such a distant girl?
+That's easy.
+He would form a band.
+Surprisingly, with every lyric Conor writes, the gap narrows and with every song he plays, her heart fills with affection.
+In the end, before a sea of opportunities lying ahead of them, what will the future hold for a brave love like this?Written by

-When the Lawlor family is watching the "Rio" music video, Ann asks Brendan who is that guitarist (John Taylor).
-Brendan responds he is cute and teases her, but says John Taylor is a bassist, not a guitarist.
-The video does not show either instruments, and since Ann had never heard of Duran Duran, it is impossible for her to know that he is a guitarist or bassist respectively.
+When the Lawlor family watches the "Rio" music video, Ann asks Brendan "Who is that guitarist" (John Taylor).
+Brendan responds he is cute, and teases her, but says John Taylor is a bassist, not a guitarist.
+The video does not show either instrument, and since Ann had never heard of Duran Duran, it is impossible for her to know that he is a guitarist, or a bassist, or whatever.
 See more »

 59 of 78 people found this review helpful.

 Was this review helpful to you?

 | Report this